luongquangbmt/EPAR2022/README.md

 ### Weekend Camp: Sky Quality Observation in a remote mountain
 In the weekend, we will travel to a remote mountain with portable telescopes with DIMM software and conduct 1 or 2 nights to characterise the sky quality of the area that we visit.

-Friday morning & afternoon: Travel
+Friday morning & afternoon: Travel & Rest

 Friday night: Observation

-Saturday morning & afternoon: Excursion
+Saturday morning & afternoon: Excursion & Rest

 Saturday night: Observation

-Sunday morning & afternoon: Excursion
+Sunday morning & afternoon: Excursion & Rest

 Sunday night: Observation

 ### Week 2

+Monday morning & afternoon: Travel

+Monday night:  Observation

+Tuesday morning: Observation of the sun 1

-1. Observation of the sun 1: Theory
+Tuesday afternoon: Observation of the sun 2

 2. Observation of the sun 2

 3. Observation of the sun 3
-4.